EnterpriseDB/tpa/docs/src/architecture-BDR-Always-ON.md

 # BDR-Always-ON

-EDB Postgres Distributed 4 or below in an Always-ON configuration, suitable for use in test and production.
+EDB Postgres Distributed 3.7 or 4 in an Always-ON configuration, suitable for use in test and production.

 This architecture requires a subscription to the legacy 2ndQuadrant repositories, and some options require a subscription to EDB Repos 1.0.